 But more importantly, this was good news because they had five days, five days, to come up with a plan.

 Because I have three teenagers, I knew it would be a long shot that plans would actually be nailed down come fair day.
 And I wasn’t wrong.

 “What’s the plan?”
 I asked as he stood over me with his earbuds in his ears — he was having a conference call with his fair friends so this should have been easy, right?

 “Okay, well come up with a plan.
 You can all come here and I will drop you off, or I take you where you need to go but I want a cemented plan with times and locations in the next day or so.”

-After a few reminders, and several blank stares as a response to said reminders, there were still NO plans.
+After a few reminders and several blank stares in response to said reminders, there were still NO plans.
 In fact, when he went to bed that night, he and his friends still had absolutely zero idea what was happening on Friday night.

 “What time are you meeting?”
 I asked on Saturday morning.
 He wasn’t sure and I was getting agitated so I told him what time he’d be meeting his friends because I had other crap to do, and other kids to cart around.

 He didn’t care about my life, of course — none of my kids do, so I am constantly having to make these decisions for them and I don’t know why, with all of the gizmos and gadgets and tools of communication, kids these days struggle to make a firm plan.